mzaera/ROS_AmazingTurtlesTask_2020/readme.md

 ## 3. Normal1

-Normal1_launcher will call the beginner.cpp and Normal1.cpp programs.
+Normal1_launcher runs the beginner.cpp and Normal1.cpp programs.

-Normal1.cpp it will read the ROS topic called name_topic, and will print its info to the ROS terminal.
+Normal1.cpp reads the ROS topic called name_topic, and will print its info to the ROS terminal.

 ### Usage